Simpson-Computer-Technologies-Research/uwaterloo.courses/README.md

 # Challenge
-My challenge for this project is to use solely native golang modules such as strings, net/http, sync, etc. This also includes natively webscraping data from websites (god help my soul..)
+My challenge for this project is to use solely native golang modules.
+This also includes natively webscraping data from websites (god help my soul..)

 <h3> Challenge Exceptions </h3>

 - mux module -> Used for api routing
 - fasthttp module -> Used for http requests
-- External Services -> Ex: Svelte, Redis, Hosting, etc.

 # About
 <h3>Why Golang?</h3>